aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 ## Version Compatibility

 The patch offsets are hard-coded for firmware v3.7.2 (build `Dec 22 2025 09:25:53`).
-A different firmware version will have different code layout, and applying these patches to it will produce a corrupted image.
+A different firmware version will have different code layout, and applying these patches to it will produce a corrupted firmware.
 In most cases the radio can be recovered by USB-flashing a known-good `FW-NEW.bin`, but there is no guarantee that a corrupted firmware won't damage the bootloader or leave the radio in a state that requires JTAG recovery.
 Do not use this tool on a firmware version other than v3.7.2 unless you have a JTAG debug probe and are prepared to use it.

 The tool is available at [github.com/aramder/pmr171-logo-tool](https://github.com/aramder/pmr171-logo-tool).